roberthansen/ucap_evaluation/README.md

 - Automatically identify and exclude extreme outage events with a predefined rubric.

 ## Handling New Resources
-Since we propose to predicate the UCAP framework on historic outage data, new resources pose a clear problem, especially if we elect to evaluate UCAP on the basis of individual resources.
-At the moment, we plan to address this issue by applying a weighted group-averaged outage rate in place of any missing historic data.
+Since we propose to predicate the UCAP framework on historic outage data, new resources pose a challenge, especially if we elect to evaluate UCAP on the basis of individual resources.
+Our current proposal is to apply a capacity-weighted group average outage rate in place of any missing historic data.
+For each resource in a particular year and season, there are thus three possibilities:

+- No individual data is available---use EFORd value evaluated for entire group for the missing year and season.
+- Full season of data is available---use EFORd value evaluated for the individual resource during the year and season.
+- Some individual data is available---blend individual and group EFORd values for the year and season, weighted by the number of demand hours individual data is available vs. hours individual data is unavailable.

+We propose to apply calendar years when evaluating EFORd.
+This means the non-summer season for a given year includes two non-contiguous blocks of months: January through May and October through December.

+The availability of individual data is determined from each resource's Commercial Operation Date (COD), which is specified in CAISO's Master Generator Capability List and included in the Master Resource Database and excerpted in the UCAP Evaluation Workbook.
+A COD within an evaluation year and season will thus result in a blended EFORd, reflecting both individual and group outage data.

 ## Ambient Outages due to Temperature
 We propose to incorporate an additional deration factor due to ambient temperatures into the UCAP evaluation framework.
-Forced outages flagged as having been due to ambient temperatures will be excluded from the initial evaluation of forced outage rates, and instead will be used to forecast derations for future years using historic weather data and climate modeling.
-Outage rates due to ambient temperatures will be calculated in the following general process, with some technical details yet to be determined:
+Forced outages flagged as having been due to ambient temperatures are presented in the UCAP Evaluation Workbook separately from the forced outage rates attributed to other natures-of-work, although the combined EFORd values are reflected in the UCAP MW values.
+In later updates, we propose to apply weather-normalized derations for future years using historic weather data and climate modeling.
+Instead of calculating EFORd in the same way as other natures-of-work, outage rates due to ambient temperatures will be calculated in the following sequence, with some technical details yet to be determined:

+- Identify a nearby weather station for each resource and retrieve historic weather data for the evaluation period.
-- Determine ambient temperatures coincident with each reported outage.
+- Determine ambient temperatures coincident with each reported deration due to ambient temperature, assuming zero deration only where no forced or planned outages of any nature-of-work are reported.
-- Perform a linear regression analysis of outages vs. ambient temperatures to determine percent outage as a function of temperature for each resource.
+- Perform a linear regression analysis of outages vs. ambient temperatures to determine percent outage as a function of temperature for each resource, including all hours.
-- Calculate forecast outages using a modeled weather-year for the
+- Calculate forecast outages using a normalized weather-year for each weather station and a piecewise-linear deration curve reflecting the best-fit line with a minimum deration of zero.
+- Evaluate weather-normalized EFORd during AAH.

+## Individual vs. Group Assessment
+Per CPUC D.25-06-048, the UCAP Evaluation Workbook presents two sets of EFORd and UCAP values, representing individual and group assessment methodologies.
+The individual assessment methodology calculates

+# Conclusion
+CPUC's UCAP methodology remains in active development, and Energy Division looks forward to working with stakeholders to incorporate the remaining components and further refine our calculations prior to official implementation, anticipated in 2028.